braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/liquid/liquid_use_cases/custom_event.md

 {% endraw %}

-{% alert important %} You must have an Event Property of the Custom Event count, or use a webhook to your Braze endpoint.
-This is so you can increment a Custom Attribute (`example_event_count`) every time the user performs the event.
+{% alert important %} You must have an event property of the custom event count, or use a webhook to your Braze endpoint.
+This is so you can increment a custom attribute (`example_event_count`) every time the user performs the event.
 This example uses a cadence of three (1, 4, 7, 10, etc).{% endalert %}

 ## Send a Message to Users Who Have Only Purchased from One Category

-**Goal:** Use a Custom Attributes array for categories that have duplicate values, and only send a message if a user has purchased something from only one category.
+This use case captures a list of the categories a user has purchased from, and if only one purchase category exists, will display a personalized message.

 {% raw %}